CI/CD Integration

 - if: $CI_PIPELINE_SOURCE == "merge_request_event"Best Practices

-pagesparameter to keep CI fast - Set up email notifications as a backup so stakeholders see results even if they don't check CI
+max_pagesto limit scan scope for faster CI runs. - Set up email notifications as a backup so stakeholders see results even if they don't check CI.

 - Use the

-details_urlin PR comments so developers can jump straight to the full report
+dashboard_urlin PR comments so developers can jump straight to the full report.